Calayan Island | A Sweet Hereafter Return

 Unending Quests

 Inside, we took turns diving into the refreshing indigo waters—a mixture of the sea and the fresh water dripping from the walls of the cave.
-Afterwards, we headed back to the island and visited the waterfalls of Bataraw and Caanawan—but not after enjoying another boodle fight feast consisting of fresh seafood and lechon by the roadside near Bataraw falls.
+Afterwards, we headed back to the island and visited the waterfalls of Bataraw and Caanawan—but not before enjoying another boodle fight feast consisting of fresh seafood and lechon by the roadside near Bataraw falls.

 It was almost nighttime when we got back to Apollo Resort in Dadao Beach—where we’re billeted.
 Weary from back-to-back days of exploration and still high from the euphoric inauguration of Calayan Island Airport, we spent the night further bonding together.
-All wholeheartedly supportive of the TPB and the Calayan LGU’s plan to maintain the rawness of the island—despite the new developments, we all feel the excitement at the prospering of sustainable and responsible tourism practices in the island in the coming months.
-My return trip to Calayan Island was more than the 'second time is a charm' cliche, it is also an eye-opener to the importance of preserving the island against wrong forms of development.
-As Mayor Al Llopis told us "We won't let investors use Calayan Island as their playground", I am assured that the island is in good hands for now.
+All wholeheartedly supportive of the TPB and the Calayan LGU’s plan to maintain the rawness of the island—despite the new developments, we all feel the excitement at the prospering of sustainable and responsible tourism practices on the island in the coming months.

 Photo courtesy of Sir Noel Amata